 Animal feed is not the wild, wild west.
 There are federal rules and regulations to ensure food safety.
 The FDA set standards for all animal feed including proper identification of the product, manufacturer’s name and address, and a listing of ingredients.
 Some states also have additional labeling regulations.

 Many states require animal food manufacturers to follow the AAFCO (Association of American Feed Control) guidelines.
 This organization established standards for nutritional and balanced animal foods.
-If you see a label that says the food is “completed and balanced,” that means the food contains the minimum amount of nutrients necessary for dogs.
+If you see a label that says the food is “complete and balanced,” that just means the food contains the minimum amount of nutrients necessary for dogs.

 How do you read a dog food label?